daytonaio/content/definitions/20240819_definition_codespaces.md

 ---
-title: 'Codespaces'
+title: "Codespaces"
 description:
-  'GitHub Codespaces is a cloud-based development environment integrated into GitHub that enables developers to code, build, test, and debug applications directly from their browser or through supported code editors like Visual Studio Code.'
+  "GitHub Codespaces is a cloud-based development environment integrated into GitHub that enables developers to code, build, test, and debug applications directly from their browser or through supported code editors like Visual Studio Code."
 ---

 # Codespaces